grandchild/avs-preset-depends/README.md

 ### Todo

-- Translate APE ID strings into `.ape` filenames if available.
-- Make precompiled releases downloadable
-- Allow setting a `Winamp/Plugins/avs` base-dir to find and print full paths for available and warnings for missing files
+- Print full paths for available and warnings for missing files
+- Unit- & integration testing
+- CI & downloadable release builds
+- Try retrieving resources `async`.

 ### Learning Rust

 While this project does serve a useful purpose, it is with _equal_ importance a project for learning Rust.
 I try hard to make the code as idiomatic as possible and to apply various parts of the language and libraries.
-For example the `IterableEnum` trait sub-crate is borderline unnecessary but taught me a bit about how to write macros.
-The code should have minimal dependencies and produce the smallest possible binary size.
+Other than that the code should have minimal dependencies and produce the smallest possible binary size.

 ### License